 What can we learn from a hurricane?
-Without all the scientific instruments, how would we know that a big, bad storm was coming?
+Without all the scientific instruments, how would we know that a big, severe storm was coming?
 What signs could we look for?

-My mother and I took note of the changes in the atmosphere and the behavior of the animals in the few days leading up to the hurricane.
+My mother and I noted the changes in the atmosphere and the behavior of the animals in the few days leading up to the hurricane.

-We took note because animals often know what will happen before us preoccupied and distracted humans.
+We took note because animals often know what will happen before we preoccupied humans.
 All we had to do was pay attention.